 Will my Black Friday purchases arrive by Christmas?

 This is more true now than ever.
-Covid 19 has driven a huge rise in online shopping, meaning delivery times in general have been compromised.
-With couriers overloaded with deliveries, it make take weeks for your purchases to reach your home.
+Covid 19 drove a huge rise in online shopping last year, meaning delivery times in general were compromised.
+With couriers overloaded with deliveries, it took weeks for purchases to reach their destinations.
+For Black Friday 2021, we are expecting retailers to be ready for the demand.

-Covid has also severely affected supply chains.
-Factories have been closed, pushing waiting lists up.
-Not only has this affected technology, as a lack of components holds up the manufacturer of everything from phones to toasters, but also furniture.
+Last year, the pandemic also severely affected supply chains.
+Factories had been closed, pushing waiting lists up.
+Not only did this affect technology, as a lack of components holds up the manufacturer of everything from phones to toasters, but also furniture.

-While once you may have waited 6-8 weeks for a sofa to be made, for example, you could now be looking at a lead time of 12 weeks.
-In some cases, we've heard of customers waiting for four months.
+While once we may have waited 6-8 weeks for a sofa to be made, for example, we were looking at a lead time of 12 weeks.
+In some cases, we heard of customers waiting for four months.

 Some deals sell out in seconds.
 So be ready to make a quick decision and have your card details to hand.